Subscribe to Recorder and Registrar of Titles Updates

 Ramsey County Begins Electronic Recording on April 24, 2014.
 Electronic recording (eRecording) enables title companies, lenders, law firms and others to electronically record documents with the Ramsey County Recorder and Registrar of Titles through the Internet without leaving the office. eRecording is rapidly becoming the preferred method to submit documents for recording.
 Ramsey County is eRecording all Abstract and Torrens document types.

 How does a company get started with Electronic Recording?
 Contact one of the state-recognized vendors listed below.
-The first three vendors listed currently do business with Ramsey County Recorder/Registrar of Titles and the second two vendors are currently testing with us for future submissions: ePN - http://www.erecordingpartners.net/ Simplifile - http://www.simplifile.com/ CSC/Ingeo - http://www.erecording.com/ Indecomm Global Services http://www.indecommglobal.com/ Nationwide Title Clearing http://www.nwtc.com
+The first four vendors listed currently do business with Ramsey County Recorder/Registrar of Titles and the last vendor is currently testing with us for future submissions: ePN - http://www.erecordingpartners.net/ Simplifile - http://www.simplifile.com/ CSC/Ingeo - http://www.erecording.com/ Indecomm Global Services http://www.indecommglobal.com/ Nationwide Title Clearing http://www.nwtc.com

 Ramsey County Introduces its New Recording System March 17, 2014.
 The Office of the County Recorder and Registrar of Titles has a new software application, RecordEASE.
 Indexed data and document images are now available through our new website.
 For a low monthly subscription, users can access RecordEASE without having to visit our physical location.
 Torrens users will be able to access Certificates of Title with hyperlinked memorials, so that a recorded document can be viewed directly from the Certificate with the click of a mouse.
 All indexed data for Abstract and Torrens documents that were previously available from our databases can be retrieved in RecordEASE.

 RecordEASE Subscriptions: To subscribe to RecordEASE, a signed agreement must be returned to the Recorder's Office before an individual or entity can obtain access.
 Along with the completed agreement, subscribers must return an Escrow Account Setup form if you do not have an existing escrow account.
 Upon receiving the required forms, we will process your request and contact you with your user IDs and passwords.
 We look forward to working with you as we implement our new and improved property records system.